A case study by Matteo Cavucci

 A Bet includes the fundamental hypothesis, the customer profile, and potential risks and possibilities.

 Most importantly, each one contains a precise measure of success, based on the change we’d like to observe in the customer’s behaviour.
 The term “Bet” connotes the non-deterministic essence of the plan.
 Like in gambling games, we don’t expect that every bet will be successful.
-What is essential is having at least a single Bet producing impacts at large scale.
+What is essential is having at least a single Bet producing impacts at a large scale.

 With the Vision, Goals, and Bets articulated in an understandable visual scheme, it was now time for development teams to look at the picture and agree on the best way to proceed.
 They decided how to explore a Bet with multiple experiments, trying to verify (or falsify) the hypothesis from different angles.
 Each of them could include the creation of prototypes and (minimum) testable products, A/B or multivariate testing, and also contextual research and data analysis.